pocket-id/website/docs/guides/proxy-services.md

 ## Traefik

-[Traefik](https://traefik.io/traefik/) does not have built-in support for OIDC, but there are many [plugins](https://plugins.traefik.io/plugins) available that add support.
+[Traefik](https://traefik.io/traefik/) does not have built-in support for OpenID Connect, but can be integrated in two ways.

+Note: Traefik Enterprise has an [OIDC middleware](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/) out of the box if you happen to be using that.

+### Using forward auth

+Using forward auth, for example with [traefik-forward-auth v4](https://github.com/ItalyPaleAle/traefik-forward-auth), involves running a separate service alongside Traefik (as a "sidecar" configured in the Docker Compose file or Pod spec).
+Traefik invokes the forward auth service behind the scenes to authorize requests, redirecting the user to it if it needs to authenticate. traefik-forward-auth v4 includes support for Pocket ID and other authentication providers.

+See the documentation for [configuring traefik-forward-auth](https://github.com/ItalyPaleAle/traefik-forward-auth/blob/main/docs/01-quickstart.md) and [integrating it](https://github.com/ItalyPaleAle/traefik-forward-auth/blob/main/docs/05-supported-providers.md#pocket-id) with Pocket ID.

+### Using a Traefik plugin

+Traefik includes experimental support for plugins that run in-process.

 [Traefik OpenID Connect Middleware](https://plugins.traefik.io/plugins/66b63d12d29fd1c421b503f5/oidc-authentication) works with Pocket ID.
 See the [Pocket ID configuration docs](https://traefik-oidc-auth.sevensolutions.cc/docs/identity-providers/pocket-id) for Pocket ID specific instructions, and [Getting Started](https://traefik-oidc-auth.sevensolutions.cc/docs/getting-started) for more details on how to apply the configuration to a specific endpoint.

-Traefik Enterprise has an [OIDC middleware](https://doc.traefik.io/traefik-enterprise/middlewares/oidc/) out of the box if you happen to be using that.
-It is similar to configure.